cristianmercado19/ionic-oAuth-example/README.md

-# Ionic oAuth 2.0 example with "Google + Api"
+# Ionic oAuth 2.0 example with "Google + Api" from the basic concept
-This is one example to use oAuth authentication in Ionic framework.
+My initial motivation was create a document about oAuth 2.0.
+I chose `Ionic` framework because I'm developing an application for mobile...
+In addition, I chose `Google` because it offers a lot of APIs to use with oAuth authentication.
+I spent many hours with some internal google configurations and `Google +`.
+For this main reason, I create this example which includes a first part about `Google settings`.

 ## Goals
 Show step by step how implement "Google + Api" and oAuth credential.